begmuhommet/low-ops-docs/docs/getting-started/advanced-configuration.md

 ### Cloudnative Postgres Service (CNPG)

-LowOps platform running postgres as primary database service.
-By default 3 cnpg clusters are added. `services` - to store data for platform core services, `audit` - to store data for retraced audit system events, `apps` - to store application data
+Low-Ops platform runs Postgres as primary database service.
+By default 3 CNPG clusters are added: `services` - to store data for platform core services, `audit` - to store data for retraced audit system events, and `apps` - to store application data

 | Name     | Description | Default Value |
 | -------- | -------     | ------- |